-Perversely and treasonably, co-conspirators in the culture of denial have been many of the gay men's leading health and AIDS agencies, whose inertia throughout the West has allowed meth to reach near-pandemic proportions.
+Betraying their founding principles, co-conspirators in the culture of denial have been many leading gay men's health and HIV agencies, whose inertia throughout the West has allowed meth to reach near-pandemic proportions.

-Entrusted with public and private funding to identify the root causes of HIV infection and react accordingly, only recently have many within the HIV began to accept what has been obvious to so many crystal users for years; that meth use can, and often does, lead to unsafe sex and potential HIV infection.
+Entrusted with public and private funding to identify the root causes of HIV infection and react accordingly, only recently have many within the HIV sector began to accept what has been obvious to most others for years; that meth use can, and often does, lead to unsafe sex and potential HIV infection.
 Anecdotal evidence has long supported this fact, yet only with the emergence of conclusive scientific studies and statistical data are many of the bureacratic barriers to effective action giving way and the crisis being acknowledged and challenged.

-Epidemics of complacency, "inside the box" thinking and poilitically correct posturing have erected major obstacles to public awareness and prevention programs, and are still frighteningly and frustratingly evident in countries experiencing a first wave of meth abuse.
-In London, The Terrence Higgins Trust (THT) and GMFA (Gay Men Fighting AIDS) have adopted a head-in-the-sand attitude to meth, citing mainstream coverage of the spread of the drug throughout the UK as "hysteria", despite a plethora of tangible evidence within the city's club and sauna scenes and as crystal spread its tentacles into other major cities like Glasgow and Manchester.
+Epidemics of complacency, "inside the box" thinking and poilitically correct posturing have erected major obstacles to public awareness and prevention programs, and are still frighteningly and frustratingly evident in countries experiencing their first wave of meth abuse.
+In London, The Terrence Higgins Trust (THT) and GMFA (Gay Men Fighting AIDS) have adopted a head-in-the-sand attitude to meth, incessantly citing mainstream coverage of the spread of the drug throughout the UK as "hysteria" despite a plethora of tangible evidence and as crystal spread its tentacles into other major cities like Glasgow and Manchester.
 [See AID$ Inc. Uncovered]

-In failing to act, these AIDS organisations have endangered the health and wellbeing of the very communities they purport to serve through their inaction, evasiveness and obfuscation.
+In failing to act, these HIV organisations have endangered the health and wellbeing of the very communities they purport to serve through their evasiveness, inaction, obtuseness and obfuscation.

 In Toronto, Canada, meth hit hard from Alberta and Vancouver several years ago.
 One resident was so angered by the passive response of his city's health department that, in late 2005, he took to warning gay men of the dangers via LIFE OR METH's poster campaign.
 "The problem," explained local resident Andrew Hwang at the time, "is that no one has been doing anything to bring attention to this problem.
 Gay men here know about meth, but many don't understand how destructive it can be.
 I figure this is a small step but a good beginning to raise some awareness with LIFE OR METH's colourful posters, before a full-scale epidemic hits."